 - 1. If you are in Science 9 this year, you should choose a biology course for next year.
-You must complete 2 semester credits in life science in order to graduate, so this is required. - A. Biology: This is what most sophomores will take.
-It is a 40-minutes course and meets every day. - B. Biology Accelerated: Students enrolling in this course should probably be "doubling up" in science, which means that they should also be enrolled in a physics or chemistry course at North Campus.
+You must complete 2 semester credits in life science in order to graduate, so this is required. - A. Biology: This is what most sophomores will take. - B. Biology Accelerated: Students enrolling in this course should probably be "doubling up" in science, which means that they should also be enrolled in a physics or chemistry course at North Campus.
 Students choosing this course should also have high ability and interest in science.
-It meets every day for 40 minutes.
 It does have science grade requirements: students must earn a B- or better in both semesters of Science 9 to take this course.